jhughes-dev/poly-rust/README.md

 ### Patterns

-Patterns which are already implemented are marked with a &check;.
+Patterns which are already implemented are marked with a [x].

 ---